-ERR009125: MPC5777C: Pending read optimization can cause incorrect operation on the system crossbar
+ERR010109: MPC5777C: Enabling pending read optimization (off by default) can cause incorrect operation on the system crossbar

-The default setting for pending read optimization can cause the masters on the system crossbar (XBAR) to stall, receive wrong read data, or perform a spurious read access when uncorrectable Error Correcting Code (ECC) errors are reported by a XBAR slave.
+The default setting for pending read optimization is disabled.
+If pending read optimization is enabled, this can cause the masters on the system crossbar (XBAR) to stall, receive wrong read data, or perform a spurious read access when uncorrectable Error Correcting Code (ECC) errors are reported by a XBAR slave.
 For a read transaction following an uncorrectable ECC error, these masters can stall or receive the wrong data.

-Disable pending read optimization (PCM_IAHB_BEn[PRE] = 0) for all XBAR masters.
+Do NOT enable pending read optimization (leave PCM_IAHB_BEn[PRE] = 0, the default value) for all XBAR masters.